oracle-samples/oci-iot-samples/apex/dashboard/README.md

 The application includes the following optional features that require OCI credentials to function.

-1. Creation and deletion of models, adapters, and instances.
+1. Creation, updating, and deletion of models, adapters, and instances.
 2. Creation of certificates and passwords for instances created in the application.
+3. Retrieval of certificate private key, certificate (pem), and certificate chain (pem) stored in a OCI compartment.
-3. retrieval of passwords stored in a vault and private keys of certificates to facilitate device setup.
+4. Retrieval of passwords stored in a vault and private keys of certificates to facilitate device setup.
-4. retrieval of IoT Domain Group and IoT Domain information where the application is running.
+5. Retrieval of IoT Domain Group and IoT Domain information where the application is running.

 >[!WARNING]